 ✓Level of English – since you will be communicating constantly with the team, it is important that everyone is proficient in speaking and writing in the English language.
 This makes for a swift and efficient workflow for everyone involved.

 Recent CRM projects at Code&Care

 Code and Care have immense experience in custom CRM development.
 Though most of the clients we have are under NDA, there are a few cases we can show through personal communication.

 Here are a few examples of what we previously worked on:

-House of Hearing – this is a healthcare company specializing in the comprehensive diagnostic hearing assessment with state of the art equipment in all of their hearing clinics.
+- House of Hearing – this is a healthcare company specializing in comprehensive diagnostic hearing assessment with state-of-the-art equipment in all of their hearing clinics.
 Code&Care helped in the development of a solution to their HoH resource limitation through the EPR solution with intuitive CRM for efficient and successful management.

 - D1AL – a telecommunication platform providing Cloud Phone Servers, Broadcast Dialer, and Database Hosting Services.
 Code&Care’s development team helped build a CRM dashboard for efficient and simpler customer management.
 Aside from that, several integrations are provided with SMS portal implementation allowing easier communication with customers through manual and automated replies.

 - My Pharm – this is a French pharmacy loyalty system working with big pharmacy companies.
 Code&Care developed a fully equipped CRM system aimed to attract potential new customers with main features such as: adding new users/customers, making transactions, bonus points system, statistics display for pharmacy and groups, and exporting different reports.